rosali2003/3004-group-project/README.md

 ⭐️ Rosa Li (101224337)\

 ## Installation and Execution Instructions
-1️⃣ Go into your terminal and enter `https://github.com/rosali2003/3004-group-project.git`\
+1️⃣ Go into your terminal and enter `git clone https://github.com/rosali2003/3004-group-project.git`\
 2️⃣ Navigate into the folder: `cd 3004-group-project`\
 3️⃣ Open the `HeartWave.pro` file in QTDesigner\
 4️⃣ When the project is open, hit the big, green play button in the bottom left (you can't miss it)